The Predator's Edge (7)

 Most traders who develop advanced skills eventually lose them.
 Not because the skills stop working, but because maintaining peak psychological performance over extended periods requires systematic approaches to sustainability that most people never develop.
 This isn't about trading techniques—it's about building psychological systems robust enough to withstand the long-term pressures of professional-level market participation.

-Stage 1: Foundation Building (Months 1-6)
+Stage 1: Foundation (Months 1-6)

 Stage 2: Pressure Testing (Months 6-18)